 4. The LAST RESORT :

-• what we can strongly recommend for some outstanding activities is THE LAST RESORT, 100 km or about 4-5 hours driving from Thamel towards the Tibetan border (they also have a booking office in Thamel).
-We did the 5 day Helambu trek with them – with our children! – and a day of white water rafting on the Bhodi Kosi and 2 days of exhilarating abseiling.
-These last three days while staying in their fascinating resort.
+We can strongly recommend this place for some outstanding activities.
+The “resort” (rather a posh tent camp) is a 100 km or about 4-5 hours driving from Thamel towards the Tibetan border (they also have a booking office in Thamel).
+We did a 5 day trek with them – with our children! – and a day of white water rafting on the Bhodi Kosi and 2 days of phenomenal abseiling.
+These last three days while staying in their fascinating base.
 Two of us did also the “swing” – more fun than the bungee jump as the free fall takes longer!

 We stayed 2 nights in between coming back from Beshi Shahar, i.e from the Manaslu trek, on our way to Pokhara.
 You could as well continue and drive all on the same day from Dharapani (even when walking first from Tilche) via Beshi Shahar and Dumre.